Big Book ‘Thumpers’

 Throughout the book, I shared what worked for me after surrendering to the guidance of agnostic-friendly sponsors.
 The book’s purpose was to save other alcoholics from years of relapse.
 Sadly, this was my own experience.
 That said, I was very determined to persevere with the program.
 I refused to quit until the miracle of the twelve steps was also mine.

 However, it became increasingly clear that I would have to find a power greater than myself to help with my powerlessness over alcohol.
-My journey in AA has been finding a higher power(s) that has helped me recover from alcoholism.
-It is described in the AA Big Book as a “hopeless condition of mind and body.”
-(BB “There is a solution” p.20)
+My journey in AA has been discovering a higher power(s) that has helped me recover.
+Bill describes the alcoholic illness as a “hopeless condition of mind and body.”
+(BB p.20)

-Unlike the Big Book fundamentalists, I never tried to impose my belief system on anyone.
-“Love and Tolerance of others is our code” (BB “Into Action” p.
-84) is something I learned early in my AA journey.
-I have kept Bill’s declaration foremost in my mind whilst writing the book.
-My position with the book’s content has always been, ‘Take what you need and leave the rest.
-An aggressive attitude from God-fearing alcoholics to AA members that have found a secular path to sobriety has always struck me as completely counter-productive.
+Unlike the Big Book fundamentalists, I never tried to impose my beliefs on anyone.
+From my early days, I acknowledged a statement in the Big Book, “Love and Tolerance of others is our code” (BB p.
+84).
+I have always tried to keep this declaration foremost in my mind.
+My position on the contents of The Twelve Steps for Agnostics has always been, ‘Take what you need and leave the rest.’
+An aggressive attitude from God-fearing alcoholics to members of AA who don’t believe in the traditional idea of a monotheistic God has always struck me as entirely counter-productive.

 A fundamentalist reaction to my blogs and book

-I was invited to share my blogs on online forums of particular interest to alcoholics in recovery.
+Recently, a friend invited me to share my blogs online.
+It is of particular interest to alcoholics in recovery.
 As mentioned, I got a swift and adverse reaction from members with strong fundamentalist views.
 In their mind, atheists and agnostics can’t get sober in AA without God!
 One such member quickly put me in my place for declaring that the twelve steps work as well for non-believers as they do for believers.
-I was flatly told:
+The fundamentalist member flatly told me:

 “You can’t be a ‘real’ alcoholic if you don’t believe in God.”

-What a statement to make to another AA member!
+What a shocking statement to make to another AA member!

-This member knows nothing of my history as a homeless drunk and a frequent consumer of the prison system and mental health services.
-This is where alcohol took me when I was in my mid-teens.
+This member knows nothing of my history as a homeless drunk.
+From an early age, I was a frequent consumer of the prison system and mental health services.
+An alcohol addiction took me to this very dark place by the time I was in my mid-teens.

 Members of the fellowship have the right to believe in whatever they want if it keeps them sober and happy.
 Yet, some Big Book fundamentalists get angry and hostile when an agnostic declares that anyone can recover, whether they believe in God or not.